NGSchoolEU/ngs17/microbial-genomics/README.md

 Is Case1a resistant to Fluoroquinolones?

+Compare your results to the published results for this set of isolates found here [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400773/table/T2/]

-Try the analysis process for other Cases by changing the filename Case1a.all.vcf.gz above, compare to the published results for this set of isolates found here [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400773/table/T2/].
-To get a full list of patient sample files type:
+Try the analysis process for other Cases by changing the filename Case1a.all.vcf.gz above.
+To get a full list of patient samples list the vcf files available:

 ```bash
 ls vcf/